ananyaramachandran9903/Startup-Funding-Analysis/README.md

 ### Finding 1: Startup Activity Is Concentrated in Technology-Oriented Industries
 Software and Biotechnology represented the largest startup sectors within the dataset, highlighting the dominance of technology-driven entrepreneurship.
 ### Finding 2: Venture Capital Is Highly Concentrated
-Technology-intensive industries such as Technology, Entertainment, Medical Devices, Clean Technology, and Semiconductors received the highest average levels of venture capital investment.
+Technology intensive industries such as Technology, Entertainment, Medical Devices, Clean Technology, and Semiconductors received the highest average levels of venture capital investment.
 ### Finding 3: Funding Progression Is Strongly Associated with Acquisition Outcomes
 Startups that advanced through later funding rounds demonstrated substantially higher acquisition rates.
 ### Finding 4: Later-Stage Startups Were Significantly More Likely to Be Acquired